gippoo/animecolorizer/README.md

 # animecolorizer

 ## Goal:
-Train a model that can colorize a Grayscale image.
+Train a model that can colorize a grayscale image.

 ## Method:
 **1. Obtain Dataset**